BTurkowyd/northwind-data-vault-platform/README.md

 ### 🚀 Running the ETL Job

-Once your infrastructure and source DB are set up, you can trigger the ETL job manually from the AWS Console, or via CLI:
+Once your infrastructure and source DB are set up, you can trigger the ETL job manually from the AWS Console or via CLI:

 ```bash
 aws glue start-job-run --job-name northwind-iceberg-aurora-to-s3-etl-dev